lpurdy01/crypto-knowledge-map/notes/What_are_Markets.md

 1["How Supply and Demand Works"]-->0{"What are Markets"}
 0{"What are Markets"}-->2["What is a DEX"]
 0{"What are Markets"}-->3["What is an Exchange"]
+click 1 "../How_Supply_and_Demand_Works" "How Supply and Demand Works" click 2 "../What_is_a_DEX" "What is a DEX" click 3 "../What_is_an_Exchange" "What is an Exchange"
 ```